-- 6. In the Internet Port pane, check that the IP Address field shows a valid IP address and that the Connection field shows PPPoE or PPPoA. - 7.
+- 6. In the Internet Port pane, check to see that the IP Address field shows a valid IP address and that the Connection field shows PPPoE or PPPoA. - 7.
 In the Internet Port pane, click the Connection Status button.

-The Connection Status screen displays.
+The Connection Status page displays.